 As well as the soft-close seats, some brands also include quick-release attachments, which allow you to remove them quickly and easily.
 This way, you to give them a more thorough cleaning to keep germs and bacteria from growing beneath them.
 You can take it off when needed to spray and wipe it down and easily replace it when you’re done.
 This process will only take a couple of minutes from start to finish, leaving you more time for more appealing activities.

-The warranty on any product is one of the most important things to look at before you purchase a new toilet for a small bathroom.
+The warranty on any product is one of the most important things to look at before you purchase a new toilet for a small bathroom, and it largely depends on the brand and country of manufacture.
 A good brand will usually offer a great warranty, which shows you that they stand behind their product and believe it is built to last.
 If it doesn’t meet your expectations, a good brand will also do their best to fix any issues you have to ensure you’re getting the toilet you want.

 Five out of the six products in our reviews have a 1-year warranty, which covers and defects in the parts or the manufacturing of the products.
 This gives you plenty of time to check out the toilet when you buy it and try it out after you install it in your small bathroom.
 The exception is the HOROW HWMT-8733, which has a 5-year warranty for the toilet itself and a 3-year warranty on the seat and the flushing mechanism.
 This extended time covers you for a bit longer, just in case any issues with the toilet don’t show up right away.

 Taking care of your toilet is pretty important since this is a household item you and the other members of your family will use repeatedly throughout the day.
 The following maintenance tips will ensure that your small toilet is looking great and working properly.